mapprotocol/docs/validator/vote.md

 INFO [07-01|05:54:52.152] Transaction Success                      func=queryTx                 block Number=360,087
 ```

-### Step 2: locked `MAP`
+## Step 2: Lock MAP

-If you have locked enough `MAP` for you to vote, please skip this step.
+If you have locked enough `MAP` for voting, please skip this step.

-The purpose of this step is to deduct the part of the corresponding vote from the money you locked to the validator you want to vote,so you need to lock your `MAP` into the corresponding management contract in advance.
+The purpose of this step is to deduct the part of the corresponding vote from the money you locked to the validator you want to vote.
+You need to lock your `MAP` into the corresponding management contract in advance.

-You need `lockedMAP` command to perform the above operations,more detail about `lockedMAP` command please to see [this](/develop/map-relay-chain/marker/AboutCommon.md#lockedMAP).
+You need `lockedMAP` command to perform the above operations.
+For more details about `lockedMAP` command please see [Marker Common Commands](./marker/common.md#lockedmap).

-For example
+Example:
 ```shell
 ./marker lockedMAP --rpcaddr http://127.0.0.1:7445 --keystore ./UTC--2022-07-01T04-02-22.985282926Z--078f684c7d3bf78bdbe8bef93e56998442dc8099 --lockedNum 1000000